 “How do I get out of debt?”- That’s the logical question you end up asking yourself when you discover that you’ve gotten in over your head financially and you finally decide you want to become debt free.
 This is the first post in an 8 part series that shows you step by step how to get out of debt and get yourself on the road to a better life of financial prosperity.
 Enjoy!!!

 You can’t just decide you want to get out of debt and BOOM!
 It’s done.
 That’s where Celebrating Financial Freedom comes in.
 This series of posts will show you every single step it takes to get out of debt and start living a debt free lifestyle for the rest of your life.

-Most anyone who is in debt, at one time or another, has decided that they need to get their debts paid off, so they haphazardly begin paying down the debt without a concrete plan in place as to how to do it.
+Most anyone who is in debt, at one time or another, has decided that they need to get out of debt for good.
+So they haphazardly begin paying off debt without a concrete plan in place as to how to do it.

 This rarely works.